Skip to content

 • Returns an object with format and feed properties

-• Supports RSS, Atom, JSON Feed, and RDF formats
+• Supports RSS, Atom, RDF, and JSON Feed formats

 • Throws an error for unrecognized or invalid feeds